LuxImagingAI/DBSegment/README.md

   This Flag is for the test time augmentation.
 The default is True and tta is disabled, to enable the tta, set this flag to True.
 By setting the flag to True, the segmenation quality will improve by ~0.2%, and the inference time will increase by 10-20 seconds.

   `--disable_tta True`

+## Model
+We provide the trained neural network model for download.
+The command line tool will automatically download the model files if not present at the first run.

+## How to cite
+  You can find much more information, in particular on robustness across acuqisition domains in the following paper.
+Please cite this publication when using the tool in own works:

+> Mehri Baniasadi, Mikkel V. Petersen, Jorge Goncalves, Vanja Vlasov, Andreas Horn, Frank Hertel, Andreas Husch (2021): Fast and robust segmentation of deep brain structures: Evaluation of transportabilityacross acquisition domain